 From business formation to dissolution, the choice of a business structure dictates how a business functions and performs.
+If considering purchasing assets of a business, you should consider forming one of these types of entities.
 Common structures for businesses in Colorado include:

 - Sole proprietorship: An unincorporated business owned by a single person.
 Simple to start, owners do not need a Tax ID number or business bank account, although both are recommended.
 You report your small business income and expenses on your personal tax return.
 Owners are personally responsible for any business liabilities, making sole proprietorship inadvisable for high-risk ventures.

 - Partnership: An unincorporated business owned by two or more people.
 The business owners divide the profits and report the income on their personal tax returns.
 All partners are liable for their individual share of the partnership’s debts, but each partner is liable for all business debts incurred by other partners.